This text gives some information on the test suite for Win32::SqlServer.

 Notes: the script requires Win32::Registry and will not compile if this module is not available.
 This an issue with the test script, not with Win32::SqlServer itself.

 Number of tests: 37.
-Some tests are skipped if the CLR is not enabled.
+Some tests are skipped if the CLR is not enabled and CLR strict security is not in force.
 Tests for table-valued parameters are only performed if you have SQL 2008 and SQLNCLI10 or later.

 Creates in SQL Server: CLR user-defined types and a table type, if these features are available.
 Else only temporary objects.